opentrials/registers/README.md

 (International Clinical Trials Registry Platform) and the websites of the individual registries.

+For registers that are members of WHO's ICTRP, another option for data acquisition would be to write a generic parser for the XML dump provided to ICTRP.
+We would also need to source the dump URL per register.

 ## Existing Tooling for Scraping Clinical Trials Data

 ### ClinicalTrials.gov